iPad 6 Wi-Fi Left Speaker Replacement

 Step 38

-- Gently use the flat end of a spudger (or a fingernail if you're feeling fancy) to lift the two digitizer cable connectors straight up from their sockets.
-No rush, just a smooth motion.
+- Grab the flat end of a spudger or your fingernail and gently lift the two digitizer cable connectors straight up from their sockets.

-- When putting things back together, double check that these connectors sit snugly in their sockets—trust us, it’ll save you some hassle down the road with any display hiccups.
+- When putting things back together, double-check that these connectors are snug in their sockets.
+If they’re not, you might run into some display hiccups down the line.

 Tools Used